Choosing a gearbox conversion for your 180SX, S13, S14, or S15

 The gearboxes in the R34 GTR is another GETRAG item.
 These gearboxes are also expensive starting from $3000+ used, very rare, and are designed for 4 Wheel Drive (4WD) - modifying the gearbox to be rear-wheel-drive-only is an expensive exercise.
 You are required to change the clutch release from a pull to push system and the usual speed sensor/crossmember/tailshaft/shifter needs customising.
 We chose not to go ahead with this conversion due to cost constraints as well as gearbox availability.

-The R32 GTR and R33 GTR shares the same gearbox internals as the RB25DET-equiped Skyline and also the Z32 300zx, except they are in 4WD configuration.
-Because of this, we look at the rear wheel drive (RWD) equivalent RB25DET-equiped Skylines and the 300zx Z32 gearboxes.
+The R32 GTR and R33 GTR shares the same gearbox internals as the RB25DET-equiped Skyline and also the Z32 300zx, except they are in 4WD configuration... the money saved buying a 4WD gearbox you will then spend to modify it for RWD use, not to mention carrying the extra weight of a (now) un-used transfer case.
+Add on top all the headaches of doing this it's a smarter choice to just look at the rear wheel drive (RWD) equivalent RB25DET-equiped Skylines and the 300zx Z32 gearboxes.
 See below.

 300ZX Z32 VG30 - checking the standard shifter position - too long and will require cutting of the chassis to fit into a Nissan Silvia